andyjessop/cloudflare-ai-style-guide/README.md

 # Cloudflare Workers – Style Guide

-An **agnostic style guide** for building Cloudflare Worker projects that make use of:
+A **style guide** for building Cloudflare Worker projects that make use of:

 - [Hono](https://hono.dev/) for routing
 - [Workers AI Provider](https://www.npmjs.com/package/workers-ai-provider) for LLM interactions